zitadel/zitadel/docs/docs/guides/api/access-zitadel-apis.md

 Make sure you have a Service User with a Key.
 (For more detailed informations about creating a service user go to [Service User](../authentication/serviceusers))

-1. Navigate to Organisation Detail
+1. Navigate to Organization Detail
 2. Click the **+** button in the right part of console, in the managers part of details
 3. Search the user and select it
 4. Choose the role ORG_OWNER